reagento/dishka/docs/integrations/index.rst

 As ``REQUEST`` scope is entered automatically you cannot pass context data directly, but integrations do it for you:

-This objects are passed to context:
+These objects are passed to context:

 * aiohttp - ``aiohttp.web_request.Request``
 * Flask - ``flask.Request``